feliciengoudou/webb_good/content/publication/publication3/example/index.md

 ---
-title: 'Climate policy, Financial frictions and Aggregate productivity'
+title: 'Climate Policy, Financial Frictions and Aggregate Productivity'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here